GilsonLabUCSD/Sensitivity-Analysis/README.md

 The cutoff distance should match the abrupt cutoff of van ver Waals interaction used in simulations.
 The sensitivity code does not take into account the long-range corrections of the van der Waals interactions possibly used in MD simulations, but the influence to the predicting power of the derivatives is neglectable.

-The derivatives of each frame and the mean values will be printed in radDerivatives.dat (derivatives to the radius) and epsDerivatives.dat (derivatives to the epsilon).
+The derivatives of each frame and the mean values will be printed in radDerivatives.dat (derivatives to radius) and epsDerivatives.dat (derivatives to epsilon).
 Note that in GAFF radius is used rather than sigma or R_min.
 So if you are interested in the derivatives to sigma or R_min, the derivatives to radius need to be converted accordingly.

 If you would like to modify the script, issue